AmolKodange12/Hackmining_Rock_detection_challenge/README.md

 ![image](https://github.com/AmolKodange12/Hackmining_Rock_detection_challenge/assets/30370271/a607c0a2-5170-420e-bc4b-2015e45271ec)
 Link to the dataset, examples of input and output videos in case you want to test your own algorithms: https://www.dropbox.com/scl/fo/y2ma98byvkfs5qowpau41/APDLg8Q2an79ssCCFqetxJA?rlkey=aase7hexhkcltugoqcncnjime&st=n16qrezt&dl=0

-Clone the repo, create and activate the conda environment using the yaml file
+Clone the repo, create and activate the conda environment using the yaml file:

 `cd Scripts`